typesafehub/conductr-lib/README.md

 * `"com.typesafe.conductr" %% "play23-conductr-bundle-lib" % "1.0.2"`
 * `"com.typesafe.conductr" %% "play24-conductr-bundle-lib" % "1.0.2"`

-For ConductR 1.1 and above, the libraries will be:
+For ConductR 1.1 and above, the libraries use Akka streams/http 2.0 and are:

 * `"com.typesafe.conductr" %  "conductr-bundle-lib"        % "1.1.0"`
 * `"com.typesafe.conductr" %% "scala-conductr-bundle-lib"  % "1.1.0"`